-Warwickshire Legal Services has operated on a business footing for over 20 years and now has over 60 fee earners providing a comprehensive range of services to over 15 public sector clients and 300 schools, including pioneering shared service arrangements with Warwick District Council and two police forces.
+Warwickshire Legal Services has operated on a business footing for over 25 years and now has over 60 fee earners providing a comprehensive range of services to over 15 public sector clients and 300 schools, including district and county councils and two police forces.
 We have ambitious plans for further growth and we rarely outsource work, meaning that our lawyers are trusted to lead even the most challenging legal projects for a wide range of public sector bodies.
+The Council has recently created property companies to develop over 2,200 homes and extensive commercial properties and also to manage nearly 600 commercial, agricultural and school premises.
 As a result, we offer unrivalled opportunities to develop highly marketable skills with the support of experienced colleagues who consistently earn very high satisfaction ratings from their clients.

 We have a national reputation, recognised in several national awards, as well as modern offices in a historic building in the middle of Warwick within a short distance of other popular towns like Leamington Spa, Kenilworth and Stratford-upon-Avon and in a central location on road and rail transport networks.
-We offer flexible working arrangements, supported by the latest ICT, and in return our staff are willing to go the extra mile when our clients need it.
+We offer flexible working arrangements, supported by the latest ICT, and this enables our staff to work predominantly from home if that is their preference.
+In return our staff are willing to go the extra mile when our clients need it.

 People like to work for us, and we have a tradition of growing our own talent through training and development schemes, meaning that we have a low turnover of staff.
 As part of our planned expansion we are recruiting additional lawyers in the Property Team.